 The process is similar to applying for a personal credit card, but you’ll need to provide additional information related to your business, such as:

 - Your business name

-- A tax ID, if it’s separate from your personal social security number
+- A tax ID (also known as an EIN), if it’s separate from your personal Social Security Number

 - Your business type and the industry in which you are operating